Non GMO Soy Protein Powder –

 This product contains no sugar, uses only IPP certified non-GMO soy protein and is naturally cholesterol and lactose-free.

-It is available in five flavors: Pumpkin Spice, vanilla, chocolate, strawberry and cafe latte.
+It is available in twp flavors: Vanilla and Cocoa.

-Try one of these protein supplements today and see if they work for you.
+Try one of these soy protein powder supplements today and see if they work for you.

 Soy Protein Powder Disclaimer: Health statements on this soy protein powder page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.